thirumurthis/Learnings/nexus-docker-kind/blog_notes.md

  -extensions ext
 ```

-Add the certificate to the truststore of the docker daemon and restart the docker process
+The certificate needs to be added to docker truststore, below commadn will add the certificate to docker, and restart the docker.

 ```sh
-sudo mkdir -p /etc/docker/certs.d/nexus.local sudo cp .config/ssl/server.crt /etc/docker/certs.d/nexus.local/
+sudo mkdir -p /etc/docker/certs.d/nexus.local

+sudo cp .config/ssl/server.crt /etc/docker/certs.d/nexus.local/

 sudo systemctl restart docker
 ```

-The nginx.conf is below which is also mounted in the docker-compose file
+Below is the content of `nginx.conf` which is also mounted via docker-compose file, place the file in the `config` folder.

+- Note:
-- The `proxy_pass http://nexus:8081` is the backend nexus service in this case.
-The service name could be found in the docker compose file.
+  - The `proxy_pass http://nexus:8081`, the `nexus` is the backend service name defined in the docker compose file.
+  - The `server_name nexus.local` includes dns name choosed on the certificate.
+This will be used in the browser to access.
-- The `server_name nexus.local` is the URL used from the browser.
-Also, when using windows host, update the hosts file `127.0.0.1 nexus.local`
+  - Add the IP address and dns in the hosts file like this `127.0.0.1 nexus.local`

 ```
 worker_processes 1;